 A year-long season will limit the amount of time your holiday home needs to be left vacant, allowing you to use your caravan more frequently, with more checks to ensure that you have no problems with the water supply during the cold winter months; you can run the central heating system and minimise any damp problems that may arise with infrequent use.

-These vary between different authorities, but you are generally unable to take up permanent residence in a static caravan, using it only for holidays, even if the site is open for 12 months of the year.
-If you have any queries regarding these regulations, please call into the office at Sirior Bach or email us – we will be happy to offer you our help and advice.
+These vary between different authorities, but you are generally unable to take up permanent residence in a static caravan, even if the site is open for 12 months of the year.
+If you have any queries regarding these regulations about Holiday Parks open all year, please call into the office at Sirior Bach Caravan Park or Contact us – we will be happy to answer your questions.